 Starting your livestream couldn't be simpler with tools like Restream, or our upcoming Welder studio.
 Here are the steps.

-- Create an account at Restream
+- Create a Welder account

 - Connect your live stream accounts

 - Launch the studio and setup your branding

 - Invite your guests and go live

 - Record the show and turn clips into micro-content after